Crock Pot American Goulash

 Instructions

-Combine Ingredients in Slow Cooker:
+Combine Ingredients in the Slow Cooker:

 Storage Tips